3UU/wordpress-shariff-wrapper/shariff/readme.txt

 = Q: How can I change the design of a single button? =
 A: If you are a CSS guru please feel free to modify the css file.
 But of course this is a bad idea, because all changes will be destroyed with the next update!
 Instead take a look at the style attribute of the shorttag.
 If you put in any value it will create a DIV container with the ID "ShariffSC" around the buttons.
 If you are really a CSS guru you will know what does the magic from here on out. ;-)

+= Q: I want the buttons to stay fixed while scrolling! =
+A: No problem.
+Just use the style attribute to add some CSS to the shorttag.
+For example in a widget (adjust the width as needed):
+`[shariff style="position:fixed;width:250px"]`
+Of course you can use all other options in that shorttag as well.
+It also works with the CSS style option on the plugins design options page, if you really want this applied to all buttons on your page.

 = Q: Can I add [shariff] on all posts? =
 A: Yes, check out the plugin options page.